danitutu/painless-java-validator/README.md

 #### Spring Web

-Adding the following `@ControllerAdvice` in your application will make sure each time a validation error appear, it will get handled by the framework and which will a BAD REQUEST HTTP status code and a `validationResult` containing the Violations and a `type` containing the `VALIDATION-EXCEPTION` value.
+Adding the following `@ControllerAdvice` in your application will make sure each time a validation error appear, it will get handled by the framework and will return a BAD REQUEST response code.
+In the body there will be a `validationResult` containing the `Violation`s and a `type` containing the `VALIDATION-EXCEPTION` value.
 The purpose of the type is to be able to identify what problem has been encountered in this BAD REQUEST response.

 ```java
 @ControllerAdvice